dmpstats/Avian_Cluster_Detection/README.md

 3. Apply hierarchical clustering [`stats::hclust`](https://rdrr.io/r/stats/hclust.html) to the distance matrix of locations within the current time-window.
 Form clusters by employing the chosen cut-height (`d`) to the resulting dendrogram, i.e. grouping locations so that within-group distances are smaller than the specified cut-height value.

-4. Calculate the median location of each detected cluster (via [`Gmedian::Weiszfeld`](https://rdrr.io/cran/Gmedian/man/Gmedian.html)).
+4. Get the centroid of each detected cluster, calculated as the of median of cluster locations (via [`Gmedian::Weiszfeld`](https://rdrr.io/cran/Gmedian/man/Gmedian.html)).

 5. Advance the current time-window by the specified time-step (`clusterstep`).